joelouthan/Theologicus/src/confession-1689/1689-TEACH-02-external-relations-of-God.md

 Let me use one clearest example:

->Romans 6:1–2 (CSB) What should we say then?
+>Romans 6:1–2 What should we say then?
 Should we continue in sin so that grace may multiply?
 Absolutely not!
 How can we who died to sin still live in it?

 Go back to the garden: Adam and Eve in perfect right standing with God in perfect worship to God and perfect obedience to God could not experience the kindness and mercy and grace of God.
 They knew God loved them and he was good and life and blessedness.